logoran/logoran/docs/api/index.md

   Return a callback function suitable for the `http.createServer()` method to handle a request.
-  You may also use this callback function to mount your Koa app in a Connect/Express app.
+  You may also use this callback function to mount your Logoran app in a Connect/Express app.

 ## app.use(function)

   Add the given middleware function to this application.
-See [Middleware](https://github.com/koajs/koa/wiki#middleware) for more information.
+See [Middleware](https://github.com/logoran/logoran/wiki#middleware) for more information.

 ## app.keys=